 I invite you to consider this for a moment.
 A true ecological approach always becomes a social approach.
 What parallels do you see between the neglect and exploitation of the earth and the neglect and exploitation of the poor?
 How are the poor part of your understanding of the way we are to heal the world around us?
 Has the pandemic changed your understanding of poverty?

-If you're comfortable, share with your neighbor some of the ways you personally hear and respond to those brothers and sisters among us who are less fortunate.
+If you’re comfortable, share with another some of the ways you personally hear and respond to those brothers and sisters among us who are less fortunate.

 [Allow for dialogue]